DeckofAdventures/TheGame/docs/src/1_Mechanics/04_Powers.md

 **Attack, Weapon**

 - Description: You've been trained with basic weaponry, and maybe even taken a liking to a favorite (e.g., hammer or bow).
 This is your go-to tool on the battlefield.
 - Mechanic: Major.
-As a Major Action in combat, you make a check to attack an Enemy.
+You make a check to attack an Enemy.
 This may be performed while under the effects of another Power.
 - XP: 1
 - Prereq Skill: Finesse > 0 or Brute > 0